They may be small and furry, but don’t be fooled by their cute appearance – mulgaras are fierce predators, said to suck the brains out of their prey!

 From head to tail, males can be 30cm long and weigh up to 190g.
 Females are slightly smaller, but their tails remain roughly one third of their total length.

-In 2005 genetic testing confirmed that there are two separate species of Mulgara.
-They look similar, save for a few features.
+In 2005 genetic testing confirmed that there are two separate species, which appear similar except for a few features.
 True to their name, Crest-tailed Mulgaras have a ‘mohawk’ of long black hairs on the end of their tails.
-Brush-tailed mulgaras’ tails are black and bushy, tapering to a point.
+Brush-tailed Mulgaras’ tails are black and bushy, tapering to a point.
 They both share a genera name – Dasycercus – which means ‘hairy tail’.

 Where do Mulgaras live?